 Mother-to-child transmission of HIV and Syphilis - Amendments were made to the National Program for supporting the elimination of mother-to-child transmission.
-Specifically, if testing of pregnant women was held once in the past, nowadays government covers two-time testing for 2 infectious (HIV and Syphilis) + hepatitis B& C. Our goal is to be ready to proceed verification elimination of mother-to-child transmission of HIV and Syphilis in two years.
+Specifically, if testing of pregnant women was held once in the past, nowadays government covers two-time testing for 2 infectious (HIV and Syphilis) + hepatitis B& C. All newborn how are borned from HBs-Ag positive mothers take active and passive immuno prophylactic against Hep B in the first hours of life.
+Our goal is to be ready to proceed verification elimination of mother-to-child transmission of HIV and Syphilis in two years.